zeidlerb/vault/release/README.md

 built for a single commit.
 Managing these by hand is too onerous a task and one that may easily result in error.
-The usual solution is to write iterative programs that directly output the various binaries, however this itself is difficult to understand, and difficult to observe clearly.
+The usual solution is to write iterative programs that directly output the various binaries, however this itself can be difficult to understand, and difficult to observe clearly.

-By separating the workflows of _defining_ packages and then _building_ them we end up with an easy to understand intermediate representation of the definitions of each package.
+By separating the workflows of _defining_ packages and then _building_ them we end up with an easy to understand intermediate representation of the each package.
 Not only is it easy to understand, but also to consume for other purposes, such as generating CI pipelines, or programattically editing to further automation efforts.